fahimfss/Hybrid_Local_Planner/README.md

 $ git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git
 $ cd ~/catkin_ws && catkin_make
 ```
-Restart the terminal and verify Gazebo is installed correctly using the following comand:
+Restart the terminal and verify Gazebo is installed correctly using the following command:
 ```
 $ roslaunch turtlebot3_gazebo turtlebot3_world.launch
 ```
-Use `ctrl + c` in the terminal to close Gazebo simulator.
+Use `ctrl + c` in the terminal to close the Gazebo simulator.

-After that, multiple files are required to be placed in correct folders to run the experiments correctly.
+After that, multiple files are required to be placed in the correct folders to run the experiments correctly.
 * Copy the **contents** of the [Maps](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/Maps) **folder** to the **Home** directory (~/map_dynamic_obs.pgm, ~/map_dynamic_obs.yaml, ~/map_static_obs.pgm, ~/map_static_obs.yaml)
 * Copy the two **contents** of the [Worlds](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/Worlds) **folder** inside the `~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds` directory
 * Copy the two **contents** of the [Launch](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/Launch) **folder** inside the `~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch` directory
 * Lastly, copy the [navigation](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/navigation) folder to the `~/catkin_ws/src` directory (~/catkin_ws/src/navigation)

-Use the command `cd ~/catkin_ws && catkin_make` to compile the code.
+Use the command `$ cd ~/catkin_ws && catkin_make` to compile the code.

 ## Running the Experiments
-To run the experiments, first we need to set the Local Planner in the [move_base.launch](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/move_base.launch) file.
+To run the experiments, first, we need to set the Local Planner in the [move_base.launch](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/move_base.launch) file.
 In my pc, the move_base.launch file is located at `/opt/ros/noetic/share/turtlebot3_navigation/launch/move_base.launch`.

 To edit the file, use the following command: `$ sudo nano /opt/ros/noetic/share/turtlebot3_navigation/launch/move_base.launch`

-By default the DWA planner is used.
+By default, the DWA local planner is used.
 To change to Hybrid Local Planner, use: `<param name="base_local_planner" value="hybrid_local_planner/HybridPlannerROS"/>` inside `<node>`
 To change to TEB Local Planner, use: `<param name="base_local_planner" value="teb_local_planner/TebLocalPlannerROS"/>` inside `<node>`.
 (TEB local planner can be installed using `$ sudo apt-get install ros-noetic-teb-local-planner`)